In Search of Sir Robert Lawrence of Ashton Hall Circa 1190 AD

 The king basically erased him.
 Years later, his family tried to petition the King Charles I for their father's title, heritage, etc, but they had fallen into such poverty that the king wanted nothing to do with them. unfortunately, I haven't been able to find any information on this family, but I do know there were Lawrence's that fell into deep poverty.
 They maybe Thomas' true heritage?

 Now Lancelot had two sons, one Edmund and the other Thomas.
 I believe Lancelot's son Thomas Lawrence carried on Thomas Sr's family tree in order to continue James' line and keep some of the property in the family.
+It was called Proxy and used a lot when needed.
 According to the following article:

 Recent studies have suggested that the later medieval and early modern periods were character-ized by a trend toward better established family strategies among western Europe’s nobility, and more consistent patterns of property devolution and succession to offices and political privilege.These developments led to a greater emphasis on patrilineality—that is, the integral transfer of power, wealth, and status in the male line of descent.
 This view thus assumes a coevolution of,on one hand,marriage regimes, inheritance practices, and ideas of kinship,and, on the other, systems of property holding and political organization.
 The complex interrelatedness of these factors,explaining the interplay between individual choices and broader social change,is yet to be fully disentangled, particularly when taking into account regional institutional differences and variations in familial reproduction strategies among the late-medieval rural and urban elites http://www.academia.edu/1255114/Kinship_Property_and_Identity_Noble_Family_Strategies_in_Late-Medieval_Zeeland